 - © CBM

-Together with a global network of partners, CBM aims to promote inclusion and make comprehensive healthcare, education and rehabilitation services available and accessible to an estimated 500 million persons with disabilities in low and middle income countries.
+Together with a global network of partners, CBM aims to promote inclusion and make comprehensive healthcare, education and rehabilitation services available and accessible to the estimated one billion people in the world experiencing disability.

 - Lack of access to good quality health services

 - Lack of access to good quality educational services

 - Lack of opportunity to livelihood and economic empowerment

 - Exclusion from participation in society due to environmental barriers

 - Exclusion from participation in society due to attitudinal barriers